NLAFET/block_cimmino/doc/source/installation.rst

    cmake .. -DABCD=/absolute/path/to/abcd/
    make

-   # if everything went correctly, try
+   # if everything went correctly, try to run the C++ example
    mpirun -np 16 ./example

+   # or if you want to run the C example:
+   mpirun -np 16 ./example_c

 Issue tracker